Go to Reviews.org US Edition

 Optus 5G Home Internet vs 4G Home Internet

-It’s a step up from the Optus 4G Home Internet plans, which cost $59 and $69 per month for 200GB and 500GB, both in terms of speeds and unlimited downloads.
+The Optus 5G Internet Everyday plan is clear a step up from the Optus 4G Home Internet plan, which costs $59 per month for 500GB, both in terms of speeds and unlimited downloads.

 Optus 5G Home Internet vs NBN

 The 100 Mbps Optus 5G Internet Everyday plan is comparable in price to the $79 Internet Everyday plan, which gives you unlimited downloads and NBN Standard speeds (50 Mbps typical evening speeds).
 The Optus 5G Internet Entertainer plan is closer in price to its $89 Optus Internet Everyday NBN Fast plan (100 Mbps typical evening speeds).

 Based on price and features alone, the Optus 5G Home Internet plans are much better value, but a fixed-line NBN connection also offers more stability than 5G home broadband, for the time being.

 Optus 5G Home Internet vs Telstra and Vodafone

 Optus isn't the only game in town when it comes to 5G home internet.
 Telstra, Vodafone and a number of other providers are also playing in the space.

 Right now, Optus 5G Home Internet sits in a sweet spot when it comes to price, performance and the fine print.